“But I wouldn’t know your peace without the hard times

 I wouldn’t love the light if it were not for the darkness

 Growing up in the Caribbean, I am all too familiar with storms.
 Not just the strong thunderstorms/rainstorms that are common throughout the year, but also the more life-threatening annual phenomenons known as hurricanes.

-Unlike forecastable natural weather disturbances, life’s storms are unpredictable and no matter how many of them we may have endured, we are never prepared for them.
+Unlike forecastable natural weather disturbances, life’s storms are unpredictable.
+No matter how many of them we may have endured, we are never prepared for them.
 They can become even more difficult to deal with/accept if our spiritual defenses are down or weakened by the lack of spiritual disciplines.